mihaly-farkas/home-ecosystem/README.md

 # Home Ecosystem

-A personal, self-hosted home server ecosystem – built for my needs and fun.
+A personal, self-hosted home server stack – built for my needs and fun.

 ## ⚠️ Disclaimer